LisaW831/Software_Engineering_dreamteam/use-cases/use-case1.md

 ### Goal in Context

-As a Locations Advisor I want to produce a report on all cities in the world organised from largest population to smallest so that I can support operational and strategic decision making for the organisation.
+As a Locations Advisor I want to produce a report on all countries in the world organised from largest population to smallest so that I can support operational and strategic decision making for the organisation.

 ### Scope